The genus, Brugmansia Pers., was named and described as such by Christiaan Hendrick Persoon in Synopsis Plantarum in 1805.

 Brugmansia… Angel Trumpets… Once you have grown Brugmansia, or maybe even seen one in flower, you get this deep sense of awe.
-I bought my first Brugmansia from an Ebay seller in the spring of 2009 (8 years ago when I am writing this.
+I bought my first Brugmansia from an Ebay seller in the spring of 2009.
 I think there were six named plants but I don’t remember.
 The tags were not readable so I am not sure what species they were.
 I will never forget the evening I went outside and this smell filled the air.
 It was the Angel Trumpets.

 I had been using The Plant List for research, but I found out that it was no longer being maintained.
 According to the 2013 version, there were 11 accepted species (plus one accepted infraspecific name), 40 synonyms, and 10 species names that were not resolved.